TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_AntiPatterns.md

 ## Being told what to do, how, and by when

-Tell the other "John" story here.
-And the Duncan one.
+I've been lucky to have been mentored by two people who *really knew what they were doing*, so here's a couple of stories about them.

+One of them went on holiday for a week (against his will), leaving us with a set of objectives.
+When he came back we'd achieved precisely zero of them.
+Putting on his best "I'm not angry, just disappointed" face, he gave us a choice.
+Option A - act like adults and work out how to get stuff done on our own - but **get it done**.
+Option B - give up all responsibility for progress and let him micro-manage us / treat us like children.

+We were never going to choose Option B, of course, so from that point we got more productive.
+But the cost of being given the responsibility of solving people's problems is that you *do have to solve them*.

+My other mentor watched me walk into a trap.
+I was a Lead Engineer at the time, so thought this gave me authority to tell people what to do.
+I insisted that my whole team drop what they were in the middle of and come to some *terribly important meeting or other*.
+To a woman / man they all told me to get stuffed.
+My mentor stood to one side and found the whole thing terribly amusing.

 Basically, if you're hiring people who *can even cope with* being micro-managed, then your hiring policy is off.
-But to genuinely leave the solutions to talented people, you at least have to understand what it is they're doing, if not every detail of how they're doing it.
+But to genuinely leave the solutions to talented people, you at least have to understand what it is they're doing, though not necessarily every detail of how they're doing it.

 ### Expertise is hard won, unfortunately